Release Notes - FaunaDB 2.7.0

 Recursion has been one of the most commonly-requested features from our community, so we have added the ability to make recursive calls to user-defined functions.
 Since recursive calls can be very resource-intensive, the number of calls is restricted to a hard limit of 200.
 An example use case would be a user creating a list of all of her friends' friends within 6 degrees of separation, so she could send them marketing information about her app.

-has two special data types dealing with dates and times.
-The first data
+FaunaDB has two special data types dealing with dates and times.
+The

 date, which stores a calendar date.
 The second is a